zeynabizadi/zeynabizadi.github.io/README.md

-# Ali Pakdelnia - Full Stack Developer Portfolio 🚀
+# Zeynab Izadi - Full Stack Developer Portfolio 🚀

 A modern, responsive, multi-language portfolio website showcasing my expertise as a Full Stack Developer and Android Developer.
 Built with cutting-edge technologies and optimized for SEO performance.